 Offshoring vs Outsourcing: The shelter company hybrid

-Offshoring and Outsourcing Benefits and Risks
+Benefits of Offshoring and Outsourcing

-As previously mentioned, the benefits of offshoring include the ability to reduce costs by accessing competitively priced labor, a proximity to clients and customers, and the ability to utilize competitively priced infrastructure.
+The benefits of offshoring include the ability to reduce costs by accessing competitively priced labor, a proximity to clients and customers, and the ability to utilize competitively priced infrastructure.
 In addition to benefits, however, offshoring can pose some risk to firms that pursue it as a business strategy.
 Depending on the country to which operations have been offshored, problems may encounter difficulties and, possibly, can fail as a result of poor communications.
 Also, lesser developed countries may be more susceptible to unrest and political risk.
 Although some countries such as Mexico have developed an infrastructure that is capable of servicing the needs of offshored operations, other countries may be weak in this area.

 Outsourcing is beneficial to companies that use this business model in that it enables them to contract with third parties to perform non-core activities.
 This enables them to use their time, financial, and other resources more efficiently and to concentrate on activities which represent their competitive advantage.